syl20bnr/spacemacs-elpa-mirror/stable-melpa/counsel-etags-readme.txt

 That's all!

 Tips:
+- Add below code into "~/.emacs" to auto-update scan code:
+  (add-hook 'prog-mode-hook
+    (lambda ()
+      (add-hook 'after-save-hook
+                'counsel-etags-virtual-update-tags 'append 'local)))

-You can use ivy's negative pattern to filter candidates.
+- You can use ivy's negative pattern to filter candidates.
   For example, input "keyword1 !keyword2 keyword3" means:
   "(keyword1 and (not (keyword2 or keyword3))"

 See https://github.com/redguardtoo/counsel-etags/ for more advanced tips.